RKWKomZe/RkwTemplate/Themes/Readme.md

+# What is this?
+The themes extend the standard configuration of the extension by a specific layout.
+This includes corresponding configurations.

+Each theme contains a folder structure that is essentially identical to the folder structure of TYPO3-extensions.
+This structure is shown and explained below.

 # Basic Rules
 * The file names of the files in the ```Configuration```-folder **have to be preceded by a consecutive number (in steps of ten)**.
 This numbering determines the loading order of the files.
 * We use prefer to use ```lib``` instead of ```page.variables``` in the TypoScript-section because they can e. g. be used nicely in combination with GridElements